How do I switch to a different day's puzzle?

 What do I need on my computer to play Chihuahua?

-Just a pretty ordinary computer with a pretty ordinary Web Browser should do the trick!
+Just a pretty ordinary computer, tablet or phone with a pretty ordinary Web Browser should do the trick!

 Do I need to allow cookies?